-The airframe is stunningly light and contains the USB-C socket at the back for charging.
-The camera feels strong, and is mounted on a 3-axis gimbal to absorb near about all twists and turns in flight, and tilted smoothly.
+The airframe is stunningly light and contains a USB-C socket at the back for charging.
+The camera feels strong, and is mounted on a 3-axis gimbal to absorb nearly all twists and turns in flight, and tilted smoothly.
 Moreover, it offers a new remote to control up to a long range.

 It supports 4K video recording, but vloggers will be happy with 1080p recording by the digital zoom.
-The automated ‘Quick Shots’ are very handy for beginners to look like a pro pilots and record dramatic videos.
-Still photos are excellent in good light for the price.
+The automated ‘Quick Shots’ are very handy for beginners to look like a pro pilot and record dramatic videos.
+Still, the photos are excellent in good light for the price.

 - Very portable